 The day-to-day work of PPRTA is performed by two full-time staff members and portions of time from several other staff members of the Pikes Peak Area Council of Governments (PPACG), under an administrative services agreement between PPACG and PPRTA.

-The five member governments submit their payment requests to PPRTA staff members, who review the requests for budgetary and contractual compliance and process them for payment.
+The six member governments submit their payment requests to PPRTA staff members, who review the requests for budgetary and contractual compliance and process them for payment.
 Other functions of the staff are the optimization of sales/use tax collections, providing staff support to the Board and the Citizen Advisory Committee, financial reporting, preparation of the Annual Report to the Citizens, maintenance of the website, and field verification reviews of the capital, maintenance, and transit improvements.